jmcollin78/versatile_thermostat/documentation/en/feature-advanced.md

 The first delay (`minimal_activation_delay_sec`) in seconds is the minimum acceptable delay to turn on the heating.
 If the calculated activation time is shorter than this value, the heating remains off.
 This parameter only applies to _VTherm_ with cyclic triggering `over_switch`.
 If the activation time is too short, rapid switching will not allow the device to heat up properly.

+### Minimum Deactivation Delay

+The delay (`minimal_deactivation_delay_sec`) in seconds is the minimum acceptable delay to turn off the heating.
+If the calculated deactivation time is shorter than this value, the heating remains on.

 ### Safety Mode

 The second delay (`safety_delay_min`) is the maximum time between two temperature measurements before the _VTherm_ switches to Safety Mode.